It is never too late to learn.

 The most convenient “on ramp” for purchasing cryptocurrency depends upon the country and jurisdiction in which you are resident.
 This Guide focusses on services relevant to Arthur Dent’s country of origin, the UK.

-If you haven't yet downloaded and installed your own cryptocurrency wallet (or perhaps you don't trust yourself to protect your private key) one of the quickest and safest ways to invest in cryptocurrency today is to download the SwissBorg app because their wealth app is arguably one of the best fiat on ramps in the crypto space.
+Even if you haven't yet downloaded and installed your own cryptocurrency wallet (or perhaps you don't trust yourself to protect your private key) one of the quickest and safest ways to invest in cryptocurrency today is to download the SwissBorg app because their wealth app is arguably one of the best fiat on ramps in the crypto space.
 SwissBorg is available throughout Europe.
 It is easy to use and offers some unique features including their proprietary Smart Engine enabling you to earn interest from their yield wallets.
-Click our picture of a Bitcoin ATM for an invitation to join Swissborg.
+Click our picture of a Bitcoin ATM for an invitation to join Swissborg where deposits, exchanges and withdrawals are fast, and if you use their yield wallets you can earn at a competitive interest rate.

-If you have already installed a wallet, know how to use it and you have a UK bank account that supports internet banking fast transfers then consider using your web browser to search for Bittylicious at https://bittylicious.com/ or Coinfloor at https://coinfloor.co.uk/hodl/ on the internet and then follow the instructions on one of those web sites.
+If you have already installed a wallet, know how to use it and you have a UK bank account that supports internet banking fast transfers then another UK option to consider is using your web browser to search for Bittylicious at https://bittylicious.com/ or Coinfloor at https://coinfloor.co.uk/hodl/ on the internet and then follow the instructions on one of those web sites.
+These broker services have been around for several years.

 In September 2020, Gemini, a US-based cryptocurrency exchange and custodian, received FCA regulatory approval to offer its services to institutional investors in the UK.

-So that you don't feel left out by this section of the Guide if you're not in Europe we suggest you look at the Kraken Exchange at https://www.kraken.com/
+So that you don't feel left out by this section of the Guide if you're not in Europe we'd suggest you look at the Kraken Exchange at https://www.kraken.com/

 You may find that Bittrex Global offers a selection of coins not available elsewhere and you can sign up at https://bittrex.com/Account/Register?referralCode=3OL-KG0-XVF

-One of the most widely known and popular exchanges in many countries is Coinbase but their fees tend to be higher and the transaction and withdrawal times tend to be much slower so we don't recommend this to our UK friends.
+One of the most widely known and popular exchanges in many countries is Coinbase but their fees tend to be higher and the transaction and withdrawal times tend to be much slower than with the services suggested above so we can't recommend it to our UK friends.

 Most newcomers to cryptocurrency will begin by buying some Bitcoin (BTC).
 BTC is the best known and the lowest risk.
 Don't worry about one single Bitcoin being valued at many thousands of pounds.
 Bitcoins can be split into smaller units to ease and facilitate smaller transactions so you can buy fractions of a Bitcoin.
 A satoshi is the smallest unit of a bitcoin, equivalent to 100 millionth of a bitcoin.